Outlander (novel): Plot summary

 Claire tells Jamie her real story, and he takes her to Craigh na Dun.
 When he offers her the chance to stay or go, she decides to stay.
 Jamie takes her to his home of Lallybroch, where they meet Jamie's sister Jenny and her husband, Ian.
-Though Jamie is still a fugitive from the British, he reclaims his position as Laird of Lallybroch, until one of his tenants betrays him and he is taken to Wentworth Prison.
+Though Jamie is still a fugitive from the government, he reclaims his position as Laird of Lallybroch, until one of his tenants betrays him and he is taken to Wentworth Prison.
 Claire and the MacKenzie clansmen attempt to rescue him, but they fail, and Claire is captured by Randall, who threatens to have her raped.
 Jamie offers himself in Claire's place, and Randall frees Claire into the woods.
 Claire tells Randall that she is a witch and tells him the exact day of his death, which she knows from Frank's family history.
 Thereafter Claire is befriended by Sir Marcus MacRannoch, a former suitor of Jamie's mother.
 While MacRannoch's men distract Wentworth's guards, the clansmen drive a herd of cattle through the underground halls, trampling a man.
 They rescue Jamie, who has been assaulted physically and sexually by Randall, and take him to MacRannoch's stronghold, where Claire tends Jamie's wounds.
 As soon as Jamie is able, they and Jamie's godfather, Murtagh, escape to Saint Anne de Beaupre's monastery in France, where another of Jamie's uncles is abbot.
 As she and Jamie emerge from a sacred hot spring under the Abbey, Claire reveals that she is pregnant.